teremterem/MiniAgents/README.md

 TODO Oleksandr: explain why AWAIT is used in the example above

+The `AWAIT` sentinel is used to ensure that the previous agent's response is fully processed before the next agent starts.

 ### Advanced Example with Multiple Agents

 You can create more complex interactions involving multiple agents: